Hints for Java Revel Quizzes and Programming Projects with CodeGrade

 Hint:

-In this exercise, you are not looking for the closest element in ports to target, rather any
+In this exercise, you are not looking for the closest element in ports to target, rather any element whose difference to target is <= tolerance.
+Write your code like this:

 public static int findWithinTolerance(int[] array, int target, int tolerance) {